Cultured meat

-Cultured meat, also known as cultivated meat among other names, is a form of cellular agriculture wherein meat is produced by culturing animal cells in vitro; thus growing animal flesh, molecularly identical to that of conventional meat, outside of a living animal.
+Cultured meat, also known as cultivated meat among other names, is a form of cellular agriculture wherein meat is produced by culturing animal cells in vitro.
+This production method involves the molecularly identical growth of animal flesh, outside of a living animal.
 Cultured meat is produced using tissue engineering techniques pioneered in regenerative medicine.
-It has been noted for potential in lessening the impact of meat production on the environment and addressing issues around animal welfare, food security and human health.
+It is known for its potential to mitigate the environmental impact of meat production, as well as to address issues related to animal welfare, food security, and human health.
+Its potential has long been of interest, including to British statesman Winston Churchill in 1931.